 Register for Network Access

-The registration process will automatically begin the first time you connect to Trinity’s network and open a web browser.
+For faculty and staff, the registration process will automatically begin the first time you connect to Trinity’s network and open a web browser (students do not need to register eduroam devices).
 An online registration form will display.
 If your form does not appear, you can navigate to it at: https://ipassign.trincoll.edu/unregistered/

 - When prompted, enter your username and password.